5-Data Manipulation

 Hint: Do not wrap the column name in quotations.

-To summarise information in your data table, you can get information like totals, averages, medians, and so on.
+function synthesizes information into a data frame with information like totals, averages, medians, and so on.

 summarise()